zbw/sparql-gui-gh/README.md

 Argument | Description
 ---------|------------
-endpoint | SPARQL endpoint (defaults to an endpoint with the STW version history).
+endpoint | URL of a SPARQL endpoint (defaults to an endpoint with the STW version history).
 Remote endpoints have to be [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled. query    | URL-encoded query text (takes precedence over queryRef if both are defined, defaults to the YASQE built-in example query if neither). queryRef | URL of a query on the web (no default).
-Works with GitHub as in the example below, and maybe with other public repository URLs too (CORS on the repository server required). hide     | With `hide=1`, the query pane is hidden from display (defaults to hide=0).
+Works with GitHub API as in the example below, and presumably with other public repository URLs (CORS on the repository server required). hide     | With `hide=1`, the query pane is hidden from display (defaults to hide=0).

 Example: The URL